Covid-19 Coronavirus - ChurchSuite can help...

 Number 3 - Rotas and rota reminders

-Rather than rush for "delete rota" button to remove all your existing rotas, it may be more helpful to simply 'bulk disable' rota reminders and optionally clear down affected rota dates.
-Ministry members with My ChurchSuite access will then be able to continue to use the Rota Group Email functionality to stay in touch with one another.
+Rather than rush for the "delete rota" button to remove all your existing rotas, it may be more helpful to 'bulk disable' rota reminders, using the batch action in the Ministries section of the Rotas module, and optionally clear down affected rota dates.
+Ministry members with My ChurchSuite access will then be able to continue to use the Rota Email functionality to stay in touch with one another.

 Number 4 - Online giving

-While you may not be able to pass the collection plate around at weekend services for this next season, you can still make it easy for people to continue to support your organisation's ministry and mission.
+While you may not be able to pass the collection plate around at in-person weekend services for this next season, you can still make it easy for people to continue to support ministry and mission.

 Number 5 - Identifying those in your Address Book who are vulnerable